ranasaurabh191/Predictive-Maintenance-PdM-Pipeline/README.md

 ## 📥 Installation

-1.Clone the Repository
+1. Clone the Repository

 - Clone this repository to your local machine:
 - git clone https://github.com/your-username/pdmp_project.git
 - cd pdmp_project
 - Note: Replace your-username with your GitHub username or the repository URL.

-2.Set Up a Virtual Environment
+2. Set Up a Virtual Environment

 - Create and activate a virtual environment to isolate dependencies:
 - bashpython -m venv venv
-- # On Windows
+- #On Windows
 - venv\Scripts\activate
-- # On Linux/Mac
+- #On Linux/Mac
 - source venv/bin/activate

-3.Install Dependencies
+3. Install Dependencies

 - Install the required Python packages listed in requirements.txt:
 - bashpip install -r requirements.txt